leonardo-simeone/gamesground-store/README.md

 It also helped with milestone iterations on a weekly basis.

-- [Open Issues](https://github.com/leonardo-simeone/gamesground-store/issues?q=is%3Aopen+is%3Aissue), no open issues remaining.
+- [Open Issues](https://github.com/leonardo-simeone/gamesground-store/issues?q=is%3Aopen+is%3Aissue), There is only one open issue remaining (won't have) which will be addressed in a future iteration along with other issues to come for [Future Features](#future-features), [Link here](https://github.com/leonardo-simeone/gamesground-store/issues/20).

 ![screenshot](documentation/gh-issues-open.png)